Venus de Milo aux Tiroirs

 - What is important is to spread confusion, not eliminate it.

 By way of this sculpture, Dalí makes an analogy between one's subconsciousness and drawers that may be opened.
-The placements of these drawers is hardly a coincidence, since the artist regards the drawers as symbols of suppressed sexuality as well.
+The placement of the drawers is hardly a coincidence, as the artist regarded the drawers as symbols of suppressed sexuality.
 The same motif is to be found in his paintings.

 Venus de Milo aux tiroirs, 1964.